EchoMAV/EchoTherm-Daemon/README.md

 Below is an example `echothermd` command to startup the EchoTherm Daemon and set the initial Color Palette to **Hi** and the Shutter Mode to **Auto**:
 ```
-echothermd --colorPalette 7 --shutterMode 0
+echothermd --daemon --colorPalette 7 --shutterMode 0
 ```
 The full list of available startup options:
 ```
   --help                    Produce this message
-  --daemon                  Start the process as a daemon
+  --daemon                  Start the process as a daemon (most often used)
-  --kill                    Kill the existing instance
+  --kill                    Kill the running background (daemon) instance
   --loopbackDeviceName arg  Choose the initial loopback device name (default=/dev/video0 if available on the system)
   --colorPalette arg        Choose the initial color palette
                             COLOR_PALETTE_WHITE_HOT =  0 (default)